roman-milk/roman-milk.github.io/taking-jasmine-walker.md

+===

- ****** Taking Jasmine Walker ****** bysilkstockingslover© Finally Dana pulled the toy out of her cunt and her pet and leaned in for a kiss.
+Finally Dana pulled the toy out of her cunt and her pet and leaned in for a kiss.
 The kiss was tender and passionate.
 A minute later Dana stood up and teased, "You can't reach multiple orgasms, hey?"

  Jasmine replied still in shock, "I can't believe you made it happen."